bwlewis/1000_genomes_examples/README.md

 the variant is A. Note that in some cases, more than one possibility may be listed in which case the variants are numbered 1,2,3,...
-Columns 10-15 show that none of the first 6 people in the database have this variant on either strand of DNA `0|0`.
+Columns 10-15 show that none of the first 6 people in the database have this variant on either chromosome `0|0`.
 Someone with the G to A variant on the 2nd strand of DNA will display `0|1`, for example.

+The file format is somewhat complex.
 Numerous full-featured VCF file parsers exist for R, see for example the http://bioconductor.org project.
-But the simple analyses considered in this project don't need to read VCF files in full generality, and we can also benefit from the knowledge that the 1000 genomes project follows a somewhat restricted VCF subset.
+But the simple exmaple analyses considered in this project don't need to read VCF files in full generality, and we can also benefit from the knowledge that the 1000 genomes project follows a somewhat restricted VCF subset.
 I wrote the really simple 32-line C parser program